albermax/xcsvm/README.md

 There are some more options available, though the are mainly for developing purposes.

 ## Disclaimer

+The code is still in an alpha-state (development)!

 The code is released under the MIT license.